tjryankeogh/phytophotoutils/README.md

 TO DO
 -----
-- Add the FLC data processing functions with different options for fitting e_dependent and e_independent models
+- Add the option using different production models in FLC processing
-- Add methods to load in discrete files
+- Add methods to load in discrete FIRe files
-- Add blank method
 - Add additional methods for newer FIRe instruments
+- Unnest residual functions from _fitting.py
+- Update docstrings to match read_the_docs requirements
+- Publish documentation on read_the_docs